MarcoMuellner/domaindrivenjs/docs/guide/core/specifications.md

 );
 ```

-The repository can use the `toQuery()` method of a specification to convert it to a storage-specific query:
+The repository uses the `toQuery()` method of a specification to convert it to a storage-specific query:

 ```javascript
 class MongoProductRepository {